 This hot spinach artichoke dip recipe is not only delicious but easy to make!
 Fun for any party or just a delicious dinner- you will want to make this ASAP!

 Cheesy spinach artichoke dip is what it’s all about!
-I know I’ve shared my bacon spinach dip (which is so good but served cold!) but I wanted to share one of my favorite dips ever!
+I know I’ve shared my cold bacon spinach dip but I wanted to share one of my favorite dips ever!

 Hot spinach artichoke dip is actually something I love to get as an appetizer at restaurants and I figured I might as well come up with a tasty version to make at home.